Who Should Be Screened?

 - Any patient who has a family history of liver cancer and/or has been diagnosed with cirrhosis, regardless of age, should be regularly screened for liver cancer.

 - Individuals of Asian and Pacific Islander descent have the highest incidence rate for chronic hepatitis B infections and liver cancer.
 In China, liver cancer is the leading cause of cancer death among men.
 In the United States, it is the 3rd leading cause of cancer deaths among Asian Americans (compared to the 8th leading cause of cancer deaths among Caucasian Americans).

 - Recent studies suggest that younger Asian patients with chronic hepatitis B infection should be considered for early cancer screening programs regardless of their age, because they appear to have an increased risk for liver cancer, especially if they smoke or have a family history of liver cancer.

 - Men born in Africa who are chronically infected with hepatitis B seem to progress to liver cancer at a younger age, so the AASLD recommends starting routine screening among these high-risk patients at age 20 years.

-- Liver disease may progress more rapidly in people who are co-infected with HIV and/or hepatitis B or C, and they are also at greater risk for developing liver cancer, so regular screening is essential.
+- Liver disease may progress more rapidly in people who are co-infected with HIV and/or hepatitis B, C or D, and they are also at greater risk for developing liver cancer, so regular screening is essential.